The U.S. Capitol Building is photographed on a sunny day in Washington, D.C.

 Shutterstock

-If the president takes no action on the ROAD to Housing Act by midnight, it becomes law.
+After months of debate, the 21st Century ROAD to Housing Act has finally become law.
 Plus, FHA requirements raise concerns; Fed appoints task force leaders.

 Key points: